SuryaVegesna27/Preferential-Trade-Agreement-using-Graph-Analytics/README.md

-# Preferntial Trade Network Analysis with Community Detection
-This project performs analysis and community detection on a global trade network using graph-tool and Louvain's method for detecting community structures, along with the Girvan-Newman algorithm for modularity.
-It provides visualizations and statistical analyses of trade relations, highlighting the identification of communities in the network and evaluating modularity.
+Preferential Trade Network Analysis with Community Detection Explore the dynamics of global trade through network analysis and community detection.
+This project leverages advanced graph analysis techniques to identify and visualize community structures within international trade networks, providing insights into trade relations and their evolution.

+🔍 Project Overview
+This analysis employs various graph-based community detection algorithms, including Louvain's Method, Girvan-Newman Algorithm, and Graph-tool Blockmodeling, to uncover meaningful groupings of countries based on trade agreements.
+Key outcomes include:

+Community Identification: Detect distinct trade communities and evaluate modularity.
+Visualizations: Generate compelling graphical representations of trade relations and detected communities.
+Statistical Analysis: Measure network properties and modularity scores for deeper insights.
-# Prerequisites
+📦 Prerequisites
-Before running the project, ensure you have Python and the following libraries installed:
+Ensure you have Python installed along with the following libraries:
-Required Libraries:

 graph-tool: For advanced graph analysis and visualization.
-pandas: For data handling.
+pandas: For data handling and manipulation.
-numpy: For numerical operations.
+numpy: For numerical computations.
-matplotlib: For graph plotting.
+matplotlib: For creating plots and visualizations.
-networkx: For community detection with Louvain algorithm.
+networkx: For implementing the Louvain algorithm.
-community: A package for applying the Louvain method.
+community: For applying Louvain's method to detect communities.
 python-igraph: For Girvan-Newman community detection.

-# Project Structure
-Graph Construction: The core of the analysis is based on a graph representing trade relations between countries.
-Each node represents a country, and each edge represents a trade agreement between countries.
-Various properties like trade depth and agreement types are associated with edges.

-# Community Detection Algorithms: The project implements multiple community detection algorithms:

-Graph-tool Blockmodel: Uses blockmodeling to find community structures.
-Louvain Method: Applies modularity maximization to identify communities.
-Girvan-Newman: A divisive hierarchical algorithm that detects communities based on edge betweenness.
-Visualization: Graphs and communities are visualized using graph-tool's layout and drawing functions, with support for showing node attributes (e.g., country names).

-# Steps to Run the Project
-# 1. Prepare Graph Data
-Before running the community detection algorithms, you must first build the trade graph (trade_graph) from your data.
-You should have a graph structure where nodes represent countries, and edges represent trade relationships.

-# 2. Run Community Detection
-Blockmodel Community Detection (Graph-tool)

-# Louvain Method (NetworkX)
-For community detection using Louvain's method, convert your graph-tool graph to a NetworkX graph and apply the Louvain algorithm

-# Girvan-Newman Algorithm (igraph)
-For Girvan-Newman community detection, use the igraph package to apply edge betweenness

-# 3. Visualization
-The code provides functionality to visualize the communities and the overall trade graph using graph-tool's graph_draw() function.

-# 4. Run for Different Graph Subsets
-Split the graph into different subsets based on conditions such as agreement years (e.g., before and after 2000).

-# 5. Output
-For each algorithm (blockmodel, Louvain, Girvan-Newman), the script will output:

-Number of communities detected.
-Modularity score (for Louvain and Girvan-Newman).
-Visualization of the trade network with communities.
-List of countries in each community.

-# Visualization:
-The script will generate images representing the trade network with communities visually distinguished.

-# Conclusion
-This project allows for the analysis and visualization of global trade networks using different community detection algorithms.
-By leveraging the power of graph-tool, networkx, and igraph, it enables the detection of meaningful groupings of countries based on trade agreements, providing insights into the global trade structure.
+📂 Project Structure
+1. Graph Construction
+Build a graph where nodes represent countries and edges represent trade agreements.
+Annotate edges with properties such as trade depth and agreement types.
+2. Community Detection Algorithms
+Graph-tool Blockmodel: Leverages blockmodeling to identify community structures.
+Louvain Method: Utilizes modularity maximization for community detection.
+Girvan-Newman Algorithm: Applies a hierarchical approach using edge betweenness.
+3. Visualization
+Use graph-tool for graph layout and drawing.
+Highlight nodes (countries) and edges (agreements) with community-specific colors.
+🚀 Steps to Run the Project
+1. Prepare Graph Data
+Construct a graph (trade_graph) where:
+Nodes = Countries.
+Edges = Trade agreements.
+Ensure edge properties like trade depth and agreement types are included.
+2. Run Community Detection
+Blockmodel (Graph-tool): Apply blockmodeling for structural analysis.
+Louvain Method (NetworkX): Convert the graph to a NetworkX format and apply the Louvain algorithm.
+Girvan-Newman (igraph): Use igraph for hierarchical community detection.
+3. Visualization
+Generate visual representations using graph-tool’s graph_draw() function.
+Highlight communities with distinct colors and annotate nodes with country names.
+4. Analyze Subsets
+Split the graph into subsets (e.g., agreements before/after 2000) for comparative analysis.
+5. Output
+Number of Communities: Detected by each algorithm.
+Modularity Scores: For Louvain and Girvan-Newman.
+Community Visualizations: Images of the trade network with communities distinguished.
+Community Lists: Countries grouped into communities.
+🖼️ Visualization
+The project produces intuitive visualizations, such as:

+Trade networks with communities differentiated by color.
+Subset-specific visualizations for comparative analysis.
+📊 Key Features
+Comprehensive trade network analysis using multiple community detection algorithms.
+Intuitive visualizations of global trade dynamics.
+Modularity scoring to assess community cohesiveness.
+Insights into the evolution of trade relations over time.
+🤝 Conclusion
+This project provides a robust framework for analyzing and visualizing global trade networks.
+By combining the power of graph-tool, NetworkX, and igraph, it delivers meaningful insights into international trade structures and the evolving patterns of preferential trade agreements.